 The first two chief-editors of New Docs were Greg Horsley (Vols 1-5) and Stephen Llewelyn (Vols 6-10).
 Initially, these editorial appointments were funded by Australian government grants, but changes to the criteria for the achievement of such grants meant that no more New Docs volumes would appear beyond Volume 10.

-How we have moved to the establishment of a further six volumes is outlined below.
+How we have moved to the establishment of a further seven volumes is outlined below.

-2. Can you tell us about your professional background and how you came to be involved in this project?
+2. Could you tell us about your professional background and how you came to be involved in this project?

-3. How will these six new volumes differ from the previous ten volumes?
+3. How will these seven new volumes differ from the previous ten volumes?
 Can you share the individual focus of each volume?

 A new focus